Conditions for local transformations between sets of quantum states: LOCC transformations between sets of quantum states

 Recall that, in the general case, the input states cannot be all pairwise orthogonal because the problem becomes trivial due to the \textquotedblleft identify and prepare (IP)\textquotedblright{} strategy.
 In the LOCC scenario, as we will now explain, the input states can be mutually orthogonal and yet give rise to nontrivial situations as the IP strategy does not always work.

-Let us first recall some basic concepts and results from LOCC discrimination of quantum states which we will need.
-One of the fundamental results is that a set of bipartite or multipartite orthogonal states cannot always be perfectly distinguished by LOCC \citep{NLWE,Walgate+2000}, although they can be, as we know, by a joint measurement on the whole system.
-We will call a set of orthogonal states locally distinguishable if the members can be perfectly distinguished by LOCC with unit probability, else, locally indistinguishable.
-Sometimes, however, we can perfectly distinguish among the members of a given set by LOCC but not with probability one.
-We will consider such sets locally indistinguishable.
+Let us recall some basic concepts and results from LOCC distinguishability of quantum states which we will also need later in this paper.
+One of the fundamental results is that a set of bipartite or multipartite orthogonal states cannot always be perfectly distinguished (i.e., without error) by LOCC \citep{NLWE,Walgate+2000}, although they can be, as we know, by a joint measurement on the whole system.
+Specifically, if a given set of states is perfectly distinguishable by LOCC, then it means that the unknown state can be identified without error using some LOCC protocol.
+Now, this can happen either with certainty or with some nonzero probability.
+We will call a set of orthogonal states locally distinguishable if the members can be perfectly distinguished by LOCC with certainty, else locally indistinguishable.
+Note that a locally indistinguishable set comes in two varieties.
+The first is where a LOCC protocol cannot distinguish the states without error.
+The second one is where a LOCC protocol can, in fact, distinguish the states without error but not with unit probability.
+This can sometimes be understood as unambiguous state discrimination where one of the outcomes is inconclusive, but all others are conclusive \citep{Cosentino-2013}.
+There are, however, examples that do not quite fit into this picture; for instance, in LOCC discrimination of three Bell states, none of the measurement outcomes is conclusive except one.

 We now explain why the IP strategy does not always work in the LOCC scenario.
 Consider a LOCC set transformation problem where the input states are mutually orthogonal.
 Therefore, they are either locally indistinguishable or distinguishable.
 If they are locally indistinguishable, the IP strategy clearly fails, and if they are not, the IP strategy still may not succeed.
 To see this, suppose the input states are locally distinguishable, and the output states are entangled.
 Since the input states can be locally distinguished, we know there exists a LOCC protocol that correctly identifies the input state.
-While this protocol will not fail, during the discrimination process, however, the initial state, in general, will get converted into an intermediate state.
-Now, if the entanglement of this state is less than the output state we wish to prepare, we can never achieve our goal using deterministic LOCC.
-So while orthogonal input states make the general problem trivial, the same cannot be said in the LOCC scenario.
+So in the first step, we will be able to correctly identify the state, but in the process, the initial state, in general, will transform into an intermediate state, the entanglement of which will be crucial to carrying out the next step.
+That is because the desired output state ought to be prepared by deterministic LOCC from this intermediate state and a necessary condition for this to happen is that the entanglement of the intermediate state must be greater than or equal to that of the output state.
+So if this condition is not satisfied, which may well be the case, we can never achieve our goal.
+Therefore, while orthogonal input states make the general problem trivial, the same cannot be said in the LOCC scenario.